githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

  ## See your Workflow in Action!! :tada:

 After you commit the above workflow to `main`, go to the Actions tab to see the workflow run for `React App CD`.
-You will be able to view the deployment urls in the run.
+NOTE, since we configured approval for deploying to production environment, you will need to click on `Review deployments` and approve  for the workflow to run.
+Post successful deployment, you will be able to view the deployment urls in the run.
 Click on the production url to view the app deployed to production.

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/25735209/112477659-40b44200-8d99-11eb-9bc4-5a8f1bba65c5.png">